terrelln/lz4/examples/dictionaryRandomAccess.md

 ```

 After writing the magic bytes `TEST` and then the compressed blocks, write out the jump table.
-The last 4 bytes is an integer containing the number of blocks in the stream.
+The last 4 bytes is an integer containing the number of blocks in the stream plus one, which is called `N + 1`.
-If there are `N` blocks, then just before the last 4 bytes is `N + 1` 4 byte integers containing the offsets at the beginning and end of each block.
+Just before the last 4 bytes is `N + 1` 4 byte integers containing the offsets at the beginning and end of each block.
 Let `Offset#K` be the total number of bytes written after writing out `Block#K` *including* the magic bytes for simplicity.
+Each block contains exactly `BLOCK_BYTES` of uncompressed data, except the last which may contain less.
+This allows us to easily translate an offset in the uncompressed data to a block.

 ```
-+------+---------+     +---------+---+----------+     +----------+-----+
+ Magic  Blocks                    Offsets                         # of Offsets +------+---------+     +---------+---+----------+     +----------+-----+
 | TEST | Block#1 | ... | Block#N | 4 | Offset#1 | ... | Offset#N | N+1 |
 +------+---------+     +---------+---+----------+     +----------+-----+